Baxi Duo Tec 28 Combi Boiler Review (Buying Guide for 2023)

-The main downfall here, is it’s not compact.
-After all, who doesn’t want to save space?
+The main downfall here is that the Baxi Duo Tec 28 is not compact.
+And who doesn’t want to save space?
 We’d be happy installing this, although for those needing a compact boiler, the new Baxi 600 is the way to go.

 The best thing to do?
 Speak to a heating engineer.
 Don’t just get multiple quotes from different installers.
 If needs be, get quotes for different (but, suitable) boilers, and see how they stack up.

 Thanks for reading our review of the Baxi Duo Tec 28 combi boiler.
 Got a Duo Tec 28, and have an opinion?
 Still got questions about which boiler you should install?

 Leave us a comment below and we’ll get back to you as soon as possible.